dylan-lang/dylan-programming-book/source/perform.rst

 it is worth noting that, if either the class or the generic function were open, the optimization could not be made.

+.. topic:: Comparison with C++:

-#. *Comparison with C++:* The Dylan limited-collection types provide a
-   capability similar to that offered by the C++ template classes.
+   The Dylan limited-collection types provide a capability similar to that offered by the C++ template classes.
 Unlike in C++, the base type of a limited-collection type (the equivalent of a C++ class template — in the example above, ``<vector>``) is also a valid type.
    Dylan’s dynamic capabilities mean that Dylan can defer determining the element type of a collection until run time, in effect adapting the class template as it goes along.
 By using a limited type, the compiler can generate more efficient code.

 Another use of limited types is to allow compact representations.
 We can use ``limited`` with the built-in type ``<integer>`` to specify numbers with